 We get many questions about the bail bond industry.
 Often times when a client comes to us it is the first time they are seeking to bail someone out of jail and they have a lot of questions.
-That’s because it can be confusing - there is a lot of legal jargon out there, and it can be difficult to find the truth.
-That’s where the experienced bail bondsmen at Around the Clock Bail Bonds come in and set themselves apart.
+That’s because bailing someone out can be confusing and it can be difficult to find the truth.
+That’s where the experienced bail bondsmen at ATC Bail Bonds come in and set themselves apart.
 We will explain the in’s and out’s upfront, answer as many questions as you may have, and be there every step of the way providing an easy, seamless and transparent experience for you.
 Our goal is to provide excellent customer service and fast results while making sure you understand the entire process completely.
 Life can be difficult for everyone involved immediately after an arrest.
 We understand the frustration, worry, and stress, and we work hard to alleviate it.
 Here are frequently asked questions about bail bonds to help you during this time.
 If you have any additional questions, feel free to contact us – we are available 24 hours/day to answer your questions and begin the steps to have your loved one released from custody.

 When a person is arrested, they will usually be taken to the nearest jail or law enforcement agency and will be booked.
-The booking process can take some time, as it includes gathering information about the defendant, taking mug-shots, fingerprinting, and background/criminal history checks on computer databases.
+‘Booking’ is a registration process that includes gathering information about the defendant, taking mug-shots, fingerprinting, and performing background/criminal history checks on computer databases.
 The amount of time required can vary greatly.
 Smaller jails can accomplish the booking process much quicker than larger facilities, which can take hours.
 The booking process must be completed before a person can be released.

 If an individual isn’t bailed out of jail (if they don’t contact a bail bondsman themselves, or if family members/friends fail to do so), they will likely remain in custody until the court resolves the matter.
 In some cases, they may remain in jail until the completion of their trial.